 This was a delightful activity I put together for Little Bee which was inspired by the famous Montessori smelling jars/bottles.
 It's important to help your child develop all of their five senses of taste, sight, touch, hearing, and smell.
 The scent jars help to develop the sense of smell, which facilitates memory learning.
 It's a scientific fact that the brain connects smells to memories!
 So enjoy making several scent jars with your little one and blossom fun memories that will last a lifetime. 🙂

 I found three glass jars at World Market for 99 cents each and filled them with three very distinct smells - lemon, basil, and lavender.
 As I was making these scent jars, Little Bee was literally begging to hold them and start sniffing!
 He was very VERY eager!

-I chopped up several pieces of lemon and added a drop of lemon essential oil for the last sniffing jar.
+I chopped up several pieces of lemon for the last sniffing jar.
 Smell is associated with taste and Little Bee loves to nibble on lemons, that is why he is licking this jar!
 LOL!

 When Little Bee is 3 years old, I plan to make him an entire set of 4 matching pairs of smelling bottles to enjoy.
 For now, I will keep it simple with only three at a time.
 Have you made your very own set of sniffing jars?